Yield Stress Materials in Soft Condensed Matter: General concepts about yield stress fluids

-Percolation only represents one of the possible routes to the production of physical gels, and several other examples have been studied in recent years \cite{Zaccarelli:2007}.
-A well studied example is the case of colloidal gels that are formed by increasing the strength of short-ranged adhesive depletion forces, starting from an initially purely repulsive system.
-It is empirically found that ``nonequilibrium gels'' can be formed over a broad range of densities as the adhesion between particles is increased \cite{Manley:2005,Lu:2008,Royall:2008}.
+A well-described example concerns colloidal gels that are formed by increasing the strength of short-ranged adhesive depletion forces, starting from an initially purely repulsive system.
+It has been empirically found that ``nonequilibrium gels'' can be formed over a broad range of densities as the adhesion between particles is increased \cite{Manley:2005,Lu:2008,Royall:2008}.
 These gels are heterogeneous, dynamically arrested structures, which thus behave mechanically as soft solids.
-The current understanding of the gelation process is that adhesion induces the analog of a liquid-gas phase separation in the colloidal systems, which may phase separate into a colloid-rich and colloid-poor phases.
+The current understanding of the gelation process is that adhesion induces the analog of a liquid-gas phase separation in the colloidal system, which may phase-separate into colloid-rich and colloid-poor phases.
 However, because the attraction is very short-ranged, the coexistence curve on the colloid-rich region at large density may hit the colloidal glass transition.
-The emergence of slow, glassy dynamics may be able, in some cases, to slow down dramatically and even fully arrest the kinetics of the phase separation process \cite{Lu:2008,Foffi:2005,Testard:2011}.
+The emergence of slow, glassy dynamics may be able, in some cases, to slow down dramatically and even fully arrest the kinetics of the phase-separation process \cite{Lu:2008,Foffi:2005,Testard:2011}.
 At long times, the system may thus acquire a percolating bicontinuous structure which is mechanically rigid and does not flow if a small shear stress is applied.
-Whereas a lot of work has been dedicated to the study of the formation of these nonequilibrium gels, as reviewed in \cite{Zaccarelli:2007}, comparatively few studies have been performed to understand the resulting flow curves in such materials.
-These ``attractive glasses'' or gel systems should be analysed more carefully, as they are good candidates to understand the competition between shear and aging in thixotropic materials discussed in other parts of this review from a more microscopic viewpoint.
+A consensus has been reached regarding the formation of these non-equilibrium gels as reviewed in \cite{Zaccarelli:2007}, whose structure can be controlled by tuning the flow cessation dynamics \cite{Ovarlez:2013,Koumakis:2015,Helal:2016}.
+However, the steady-state rheology of attractive gels is still a topic of intense research \cite{Zia:2014,Romer:2014,Helgeson:2014,Capellmann:2016}.
+Indeed, colloidal gels show a pronounced time-dependent response \cite{Ovarlez:2008b}, and a strong propensity to wall slip that appears to be non-trivially coupled to spatially heterogeneous flows \cite{ Gibaud:2008,Grenard:2014}, which makes it difficult to measure flow curves, and even questions the very existence of a unique constitutive equation.
+The transient and steady-state rheology of these systems are discussed in more details in Sec.~\ref{flowdyn}.